Naadir-Dev-Portfolio/HTML5-Game-LogicGrid/README.md

 - **Objective**
   Turn **all** lights **OFF** in as few moves as possible.
 On success, you advance to more challenging logic tiers.

-Author
+## Author

-Naadir – created with AI-assisted coding (GPT-4o) under my direction and supervision.
+**Naadir** – created with AI-assisted coding (GPT-4o) under my direction and supervision.
 Demonstrates end-to-end design and delivery of an interactive, educational web application.

-Features

 ## Features